Workers' compensation referrals

 An independent medical opinion on workers' compensation cases.

 Workers' compensation cases are often referred to Medical Panels if there's a difference in opinion regarding the injury.
-Once a referral is made, an appointment will be scheduled for a Medical Panel with a suitable mix of doctors.
+Once a referral is made, a Panel hearing will be scheduled for a Medical Panel with a suitable mix of doctors.

 Who can make a referral